 This entire country has a spiritual vibe which can be gauged from the passive Buddhist approach to life.
 We can arrange visits to morning prayers in medieval monasteries, a blessing from a Lama or even a puja (pilgrimage) to a remote dzong.
 After a long trek, soothe your weary muscles in a traditional hot stone bath with heated river stones in a wooden tub of spring water, or let us organise a couple of hours of meditation or yoga overlooking one of the striking valleys with hundreds of prayer flags fluttering in the wind.

 Bicycles are a popular form of transport in Bhutan both on and off-road.
-His Majesty the King and his brother are keen cyclists and the Thimpu police patrol on bicycles.
-We know plenty of off-road trails, cultural road rides, challenging single tracks, large descents and river valley circuits to explore.
-Not only can we provide high-tech bicycles, helmets, gloves and a support van, but all our cycle guides are first aiders, qualified mechanics and experienced cyclists.
+His Majesty the King and his brother are keen cyclists and the Thimphu police patrol on bicycles.
+We know plenty of off-road trails, cultural road rides, challenging single tracks, large descents, and river valley circuits to explore.
+Not only can we provide high-tech bicycles, helmets, gloves, and a support van, but all our cycle guides are first aiders, qualified mechanics, and experienced cyclists.

 Archery (Dha) is Bhutan’s national sport.
 In ancient times, the Bhutanese archers (Drukpa) fought off Tibetan invaders with bamboo longbows and arrows.
 Even the King is a keen archer.
 At weekends, tournaments occur throughout the Kingdom and are a real spectacle with plenty of singing and dancing.
 We can arrange archery lessons or even organise an informal tournament with a local team.

 With direct flights between Kathmandu and Paro, break the journey to Bhutan with a quick scenic flight around Everest or venture deeper into the Kathmandu valley to visit Bhaktapur and Patan.
 We also offer some incredible trekking options in the Annapurna and wildlife experiences in the national parks.